aceamarco/dynatab75x-controller/README.md

-# Dynatab75x Controller

 ![Header](debug_images/header.png)

 A CLI tool to interact with an [Epomaker Dynatab75x](https://epomaker.com/products/epomaker-dynatab75x) keyboard that comes with a small **60x9 pixel screen** attached.

 > ⚠️ This project is still very rough around the edges!
 > ⚠️ NOTE: Currently, this only works over a **USB connection**!

----

-**Disclaimer**
-This is an independent, third-party project.
-It is **not affiliated with, endorsed by, or supported by Epomaker or its parent companies**.
-All trademarks, including "Epomaker" and "Dynatab75x", are the property of their respective owners and are used here solely for the purpose of compatibility and identification.

 ---